 Use any grain that you wish and prepare this way including any gluten free grain or seed (millet, quinoa, brown rice, buckwheat, corn, oats, teff, wild rice).
 My favorite is a combination of quinoa and amaranth, which are actually ancient seeds.
 Combined these are very high in protein.

-If you’d like to learn more about FEEDING FRESH, SPECIES APPROPRIATE RAW DIETS for your furry family please check out the 3-part series webinar on FEEDING FRESH: IT’S SO EASY AND FOOD THERAPY, PART 1 AND 2.
+If you’d like to learn more about feeding your furry family healthy whole foods, please check out the 3-part course series on FEEDING FRESH.